dlabaja/TerminalMediaPlayer/README.md

+# **❗ Currently not too stable, crashes on mouse select or losing focus, any help appreciated thx ❗**

 # TerminalMediaPlayer
 Play your favorite videos inside a terminal!
 Supports all video formats and sound.
 Up to 96x54 resolution and 20 FPS!